Table of Contents

 Leased vehicles also have pros and cons.
-A lease can be a great way to get into something you would usually not be able to afford because your payments are based on the value of the vehicle when you return it.
+A lease can be a great way to get into something you would usually not be able to afford because your payments are based on the vehicle’s value when you return it.
 You also get the benefits of a new vehicle.

 Salvage Or Repairable Titles

-If you are not comfortable fixing/repairing vehicles, stay away from this type of vehicle.
-I am a previously certified mechanic and I am still leery of this type of vehicle.
-A salvage or repairable title from an accident is one thing, but one that is from a vehicle being submerged in water is a no-go.
+If you are uncomfortable fixing/repairing vehicles, stay away from this type of vehicle.
+I am a previously certified mechanic, and I am still leery of this type of vehicle.
+A salvage or repairable title from an accident is one thing, but one from a vehicle submerged in water is a no-go.
 I have owned two salvage title vehicles with no or very minor issues.
 They are easy to spot because they are 30%+ below book value.
 Also, you can NOT purchase GAP coverage for salvage title vehicles.
 However, you can get loans for them.
 Imagine that.

 Separate the Search from the Purchase

 Car salesmen are good at what they do.
 I’ve known several people who went to a dealership to test drive a car and drove off the lot a few hours later, wondering, “what just happened?”